Sunellidae: Preservation

 Usually the soft anatomy of sunellids is not preserved but a few examples of soft part preservation (only twenty-two times in Sunella cf. shensiella and six in Combinivalvula chenjiangensis) have been recorded in Combinivalvula chenjiangensis and Sunella cf. shensiella.

 Anatomy

 Sunellids have a roughly semicircular carapace and have anterior and posterior carndinal spines.
 They are distinguished from other similar arthropods by the presence of an anterodorsal sulcus (a feature shared by the unrelated bradoriids).
 Probable sexual dimorphism has been observed in Sunella.

+Phylogeny

+After Liu et al. 2026:Cladogram of bayesian analysis after Zhai et al. 2026, with Sunella as crown-group pancrustacean: